 - To quickly change between mapping welds, bends, or loose ends, tap the arrow next to the ID field and then select Next ID of the required type. - Tap the Prev or Next softkey to view the next or previous joint map record for the pipeline.
 This enables you to view joint map records in the order that they are used in the pipeline.
-The order is determined by the IDs entered in the joint behind and joint ahead records and is continually updated as you add new joint map records. - To delete a joint map record or change the ID assigned to the joint map (for example, if you enter the incorrect ID), enter the ID to load the record and then use the appropriate softkey to change or delete the record. - To swap the joint behind ID and the joint ahead ID, tap Swap. - If a weld has been cut out and replaced with a new weld but you want to keep the original joint map record, tap the weld icon an ext to the Weld ID field.
-The icon changes to the cut out weld icon added to the end of the joint map list so that it is available to reference and for reporting.
+The order is determined by the IDs entered in the joint behind and joint ahead records and is continually updated as you add new joint map records. - To delete a joint map record or change the ID assigned to the joint map (for example, if you enter the incorrect ID), enter the ID to load the record and then use the appropriate softkey to change or delete the record. - To swap the joint behind ID and the joint ahead ID, tap Swap. - If a weld has been cut out and replaced with a new weld but you want to keep the original joint map record, tap the weld icon 🌇 next to the Weld ID field.
+The icon changes to the cut out weld icon 💹.
+Tap Update.
+The "cut out" weld record is moved out of the joint map sequence and added to the end of the joint map list so that it is available to reference and for reporting.
 When you create the joint map record for the replacement weld, enter the new weld ID and the appropriate joint IDs so that the joint map record references the same behind and ahead joints as the cut out weld.